envato-archive/ecs-scheduled-tasks-buildkite-plugin/README.md

 Example: `"cron(* * * ? * *)"`

-You must specify either a `schedule-expression` or `event-pattern` when configuring your scheduled task.

-### `event-pattern` (optional)

-The [AWS event pattern](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/CloudWatchEventsandEventPatterns.html) to use in the Events rule, defined in a JSON file.

-Example: `"examples/event-pattern.json"`

-You must specify either a `schedule-expression` or `event-pattern` when configuring your scheduled task.
+You must specify either a `schedule-expression` when configuring your scheduled task.

 ### `events-rule-description` (optional)